Algebraic Hastatic Order in One-Dimensional Two-Channel Kondo Lattice: Abstract

 \section{Abstract}

-The two-channel Kondo lattice likely hosts a rich array of phases, including hastatic order, a channel-symmetry breaking heavy Fermi liquid.
-We revisit its one-dimensional phase diagram using density matrix renormalization group.
-In contrast to previous work, we find algebraic hastatic orders generically for strong coupling.
-These are heavy Tomonaga-Luttinger liquids with nonanalyticities at Fermi wave-vectors captured by hastatic density waves.
-Intriguingly, we find a recently predicted additional order parameter, not present at large-$N$, arising from RKKY mediated interference between hastatic spinors, and indications of residual repulsive interactions at strong coupling.
+The two-channel Kondo lattice likely hosts a rich array of phases, including hastatic order, a channel symmetry breaking heavy Fermi liquid.
+We revisit its one-dimensional phase diagram using density matrix renormalization group and, in contrast to previous work find algebraic hastatic orders generically for stronger couplings.
+These are heavy Tomonaga-Luttinger liquids with nonanalyticities at Fermi vectors captured by hastatic density waves.
+We also find a predicted additional non-local order parameter due to interference between hastatic spinors, not present at large-N; and residual repulsive interactions at strong coupling suggesting non-Fermi-liquid physics in higher dimensions.